Multi-Robot Cooperative Socially-Aware Navigation Using Multi-Agent Reinforcement Learning: Experiments And Results

 As shown in Table~\ref{table:result}, the conventional method ORCA exhibits very low performance in terms of both success rate and social score across most environmental configurations.
 This indicates that ORCA is ill-suited for challenging environments due to its short-sighted one-step lookahead operation.
 While CADRL performs better than ORCA, it still faces challenges in representing system interactions comprehensively and relies on a limited single-agent learning algorithm (Deep V-learning).
 The results of CADRL demonstrate that easily repeatable pair-wise interactions cannot accurately model complex HRI and RRI.

-As shown in Table~\ref{table:result} and Fig.~\ref{fig:curve}, SAMARL demonstrates an outstanding performance compared to the other two ablation models, SAMARL-PPO and SAMARL-SRNN, in terms of evaluation metrics such as success rate, social score, and learning effectiveness in the curve.
+As shown in Table~\ref{table:result} and Fig.~\ref{fig:curve}, the deployments of new configurations generate smoother and reasonable paths than previous works for more realistic scenarios.
+And SAMARL demonstrates an outstanding performance compared to the other two ablation models, SAMARL-PPO and SAMARL-SRNN, in terms of evaluation metrics such as success rate, social score, and learning effectiveness in the curve.
 Particularly, in Fig.~\ref{fig:traj}, the first row includes the trajectory visualizations from SAMARL-PPO and SAMARL in the same test case.
 SAMARL-PPO resulted in an unfortunate collision between a robot and a pedestrian because single agent RL algorithms cannot reasonably capture the mapping of each agent's local observations to optimized actions.
 Contrary to SAMRL-PPO, the SAMRAL's training Algorithm~\ref{alrorithm1} models each agent's observation-action mapping individually, resulting in better navigation and cooperation behaviors.
 The second row in Fig.~\ref{fig:traj} exhibits strategic trends from SAMRL-SRNN and SAMARL, where the joint paths are too close to both humans and robots in SMARL-SRNN compared to SAMARL.
-Despite both SAMARL-SRNN and SAMARL utilizing the same MARL method, the ability of social interaction representation still affects system performance.
+Despite both SAMARL-SRNN and SAMARL utilizing the same MARL method, the ability of social interaction representation still affects performance.